SwedbankPay/developer.swedbankpay.com/payments/trustly/after-payment.md

 ### Inspecting the Reversal

 The `reversals` resource will list the reversal transactions (one or more) on a specific payment.
+It will be found on a `payment` that has a succesful `sale` operation.

 {:.code-header}
 ***Request***